 - In addition to the torch for the Barcelona 1992 relay, André Ricard designed the safety lamp and the celebration cauldron for the stopover cities.

 - For The Olympic Museum in Lausanne, then IOC President Juan Antonio Samaranch asked André Ricard to design the cauldron in front of the building where a permanent fire burns.

 - The shape of the titanium cauldron in the Olympic Stadium was inspired by the mosaics of Antoni Gaudí.
 The cauldron rested on an imposing base of aluminium which recalled the rudder of a Mediterranean boat and was fixed to the outside wall of the Stadium.
 The flame, which burned at its top throughout the Games, was three metres high.

 - The arrow used by Antonio Rebollo to light the cauldron during the Opening Ceremony was specially designed to support the flame and avoid the archer burning himself.
 It was made of tempered duralumin, weighed about 100 grams and was a little over a metre long.
-The arrow is now part of the collections of The Olympic Museum in Lausanne.
+Several arrows were created to prepare for and carry out the performance, one of which is kept at The Olympic Museum in Lausanne.